 - Sign your passport, and fill in the emergency information.
 Make sure you have a signed, valid passport, and a visa, if required, and fill in the emergency information page of your passport.

 - Familiarize yourself with local conditions and laws.
 While in a foreign country, you are subject to its laws.
 The U.S. Department of State has useful cultural, legal, safety and other information about the countries you will visit.

 - Do your research regarding any maintenance medications you plan to bring with you.
-If you are required to take medications for medial or psychological conditions, make sure that you can bring your prescription medication with you.
+If you are required to take medications for medical or psychological conditions, make sure that you can bring your prescription medication with you.
 If your prescription is legal in your host country, be sure that you have adequate supplies of these items for your program.
 Brand names and measurements differ and you may have difficulty finding your specific medication and/or filling any of your prescriptions abroad.
 Some medications may actually be illegal to bring into your host country, even with a valid prescription.
-Click here for additional details and guidance on traveling with prescription medication.
 Prescription medication that is legal to bring into your host country must be labeled with your name, your physician's name and the generic (not brand) name of the medication.
 We encourage students with medical conditions to wear a medical alert bracelet or pendant.
 More information about traveling with medication

 Advice from ASU Health Services